RXoKIfTvtp/GameDev1/README.md

 - Please name folders according to the project folders in github
 - Currently the main scene loads all instances of levels, npcs, the player and any other instance

 ### Currently there is no sprite for ground items.
-To see the pistol, enable collision shave visualization by:
+To see the pistol, enable collision shape visualization by:
 Debug > Visible Collision Shapes

 ### How to change the level to Tashinga's leve